IBM-Swift/TodoList-CouchDB/README.md

   `git clone https://github.com/IBM-Swift/TodoList-CouchDB`

 4. Compile the project with `swift build` on Linux

+5. Set up your database

+  `cd Database && ./setup.sh`

-5. Run the server:
+6. Run the server:

  `.build/debug/Deploy`

-6. Set up your database

-  `./Database/setup.sh`
+ Then access [http://localhost:8090/](http://localhost:8090/) in your browser to see an empty database.

 ## Deploying to Bluemix